Skip to main content

 VoLTE provides a better quality of voice call.

-You’ll need a VoLTE-compatible device to enable you to continue to make calls, texts and use data over the 4G network.
+You’ll need a VoLTE device which is compatible with the SMARTY network (check here) to enable you to make calls, texts and use data over the 4G network.

-My device isn't VoLTE enabled, what do I need to do? 💭
+My device isn't compatible, what do I need to do? 💭

-If your current device is not 4G VoLTE-compatible, you’ll need to upgrade to one that has the ability to continue using our network.
+If your current device is listed here and/or not 4G VoLTE-compatible, you’ll need to upgrade to one that is compatible with our network if you are in a 4G/5G area.

-If we think you don’t have a 4G VoLTE-compatible device, we’ll contact you in advance before the 3G switch-off happens in your area so that you have plenty of time to find a replacement.
+If we thought you didn’t have a compatible device, we would have contacted you in advance before the 3G switch-off happened in your area to give you plenty of time to find a replacement.

 I can't afford to upgrade right now, what should I do?

-There are many ways to sustainably upgrade your device, for example, SMARTY is partnered with reboxed©, where you can benefit from exclusive SMARTY customer discounts on a refurbished phone.
+If you need to upgrade, there are many ways to do this more affordably.
+For example, SMARTY is partnered with Reboxed®, where you can benefit from exclusive SMARTY customer discounts on a refurbished phone.

-You can buy low-cost, SIM-free 4G-VoLTE devices at most online and high-street tech retailers, just remember it needs to be unlocked.
+You can also buy low-cost, SIM-free compatible devices at most online and high-street tech retailers, just remember, it needs to be unlocked, a minimum of 4G-VoLTE compatible and not listed here.

-What will happen if I don't move to a compatible device?
+What will happen if I don't have a compatible device?

 Why can't I stay on 3G?